Pawel-Albert/utilities-for-testing-extension/README.md

 > Project is a chrome extension in form of context menu (avaliable via rmb)- mostly niche and current company specific functionalities

-> Project was written in vanilla Javascript and bundled with Parcel
+> Project was written in vanilla Javascript and bundled with Parcel - in future faker.js (or something more lightweight) could be added

 > This project heavly uses already writen code in my other project https://github.com/Pawel-Albert/test-data-generators

-> Purpose of the project is to provide some actual utility tool for personal and team usage and in the same time to practice building own chrome extension.
+> Purpose of the project is to provide some actual utility tool for personal and team usage and in the same time to practice building own chrome extension and just have fun while coding small scripts.
 ## Installation
 ### Clone